Tuplanolla/adom-tas/README.md

 This readme is incomplete.

-### Schedule
+## Schedule

-This project is in active development and was expected to be finished by 2012-07-01.
+This project is in active development and the first version was expected to be finished by 2012-07-01.
 The first working binaries were built 2012-07-02.
 The rest should be done by 2012-08-01.

-### Philosophy

-A reference to the Arch Way.

-### History

-All things ye olde and boring.

 ## Motivation

 ### ADoM

-ADoM is a roguelike and as such characterized by turn-based movement, random level generation, permanent death,
+ADoM is a roguelike video game and as such characterized by turn-based movement, random level generation, permanent death,